SanjoSolutions/consciousness-research/README.md

 ## Formal logic

-The words "and" and "or" are used like they are defined in boolean algebra in expressions where those words connect multiple conditions or expressions where a range is stated.
+The words "and" and "or" are used in logical expressions (expressions where those words connect multiple conditions or expressions where a range is stated) like they are defined in boolean algebra.

 ### Definition of logical and